Vyral/anne-stewart-blog/_posts/2018-09-12-the-myth-of-the-20-down-payment-and-how-you-can-buy-a-home-for-far-less.md

 In reality, most of us can’t save fast enough to be able to put down 20% in today’s market.
 That’s okay, though, because the good news is **there are many loan programs out there that don’t require you to put down 20%.**

-Before I go any further, let me say that I believe putting 20% down is smart move.
+Before I go any further, let me say that I believe putting 20% down is a smart move.
 It puts you in an instant equity position and oftentimes allows you to get the best interest rates and financing terms.
 Additionally, if you’re buying a house to use as a rental property, you’ll have to put down 25%.

 Now, if you can’t afford to put down 20%, you want to keep some money in reserve as a safety net when you buy, or it doesn’t make sense in your particular situation to put down 20%, there are various other options you can explore.